Compliance Promotion

 Compliance Survey

-The Asahi Group conducts a global compliance survey of major Group companies once a year.
-The aim is to verify the level of awareness of the Asahi Group Code of Conduct and identify the legal risks present, then apply the findings to making improvements.
+The Asahi Group conducts an anonymous global engagement, ethics & compliance survey once a year.
+The aim is to verify the level of awareness of the Asahi Group Code of Conduct, identify the awareness of and intention to use “Speak Up” as well as the compliance risks present, then apply the findings to making improvements.

 Whistleblowing System